ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 This would extend its _fully qualified_ name to be `Downloader.Delegate`.
-But alas.
+But alas, Swift doesn't yet support this kind of protocol nesting.

 Just make sure to avoid duplicating type information within names: